alexmojaki/futurecoder/README.md

 user is often kept engaged by being asked to predict the output in a simple multiple choice question:
     </td>
     <td>
 The code at each step is checked automatically.
-Common mistakes can be caught and pointed out to the student.
 If needed, the student can get small hints to gradually guide them to the solution:
     </td>
   </tr>